Andorra (play): Plot

 The Mother, believing Andri to be a Jew, asks the Priest to speak to Andri to help him accept his Jewishness.
 The Señora (die Senora) then arrives in town; the townspeople are prejudiced against her because she is a foreigner.
 She helps Andri after he is assaulted by the Soldier.
 It is revealed that the Señora is Andri's real mother, but she leaves the town without telling Andri this (she gives Andri a ring).
 The Mother learns the truth about Andri's parentage, and the Teacher asks the Priest to explain the truth to Andri.
 Andri is not at all receptive and believes his fate to be sealed.
 The Señora is killed after a stone is thrown at her, and the Landlord claims that Andri is responsible (it is heavily implied that the Landlord killed her).

 The Blacks invade, and the Soldier defects and joins them.
 The townspeople search for Andri, believing him to be a murderer; Andri hides outside, where the Teacher tries to persuade him of the truth, and then inside the Teacher's house with Barblin.
 Andri confronts Barblin about her relationship with the Soldier, and tells her to kiss him; he is not acting rationally at this point.
 The Soldier enters the house and arrests Andri.

 The Blacks conduct a "Jew-Show" (die Judenschau) in the town square, led by the "Jew-Inspector" (der Judenschauer), to find the Señora's killer.
 This is shown to be a show trial; despite Barblin and the Mother's attempts to disrupt the process, the other townspeople co-operate.
-Andri does not defend himself, and is killed by soldiers, who are implied to cut off his finger to take the Señora's ring.
+Andri does not defend himself, and is killed by soldiers, who are impelled to cut off his finger to take the Señora's ring.
 Afterwards, the Teacher hangs himself.
 Barblin has her head shaved (earlier in the play, the Blacks are rumoured to do this to the wives of Jews) and goes mad.
 She does not fully accept that Andri has died, and leaves his shoes on the stage, stopping people from touching them.